KCREEK/Portfoliowebsite/README.md

 # Portfoliowebsite
-A portfolio website made by using html,css and js
+A portfolio website made using html,css and js